This recipe is one I have used over and over and it’s always a success.

 - Grease a roasting tray and put the salmon fillets on it.
 Pour over the marinade.

 - Serve with the sauce.

-I rather fancy the dish Clement Freud cooks for the dog as a kind of super-rich stroganoff…..
+I rather fancy the dish Clement Freud cooks for the dog in the ad below as a kind of super-rich stroganoff…..